-Appendix B - Life History Information for Target Fish Species and Species Groups This page intentionally left blank.
+Appendix B - Life History Information for Target Fish Species and Species Groups

 Largemouth Bass - Micropterus salmoides

 Largemouth Bass are native to the Great Lakes-St. Lawrence and Mississippi basins and the Gulf and south Atlantic slopes but has been widely introduced elsewhere in North America (Jenkins and Burkhead 1993).
 They are found in marshes, swamps, ponds, lakes, reservoirs, creeks, and large rivers.
 They feed on a wide array of aquatic animals.